Why These 10 Stocks Were in the Spotlight This Week

 In this article we will take a look at some notable stocks that were in the spotlight this week.
 You can skip our detailed analysis of these stocks and go to read Why These 5 Stocks Were in the Spotlight This Week.

-Some stocks that were in the spotlight this week included Intel Corporation (NASDAQ:INTC), Tesla, Inc. (NASDAQ:TSLA), Alphabet Inc. (NASDAQ:GOOGL), Amazon.com, Inc. (NASDAQ:AMZN), Microsoft Corporation (NASDAQ:MSFT), Bank of America Corporation (NYSE:BAC), and Citigroup Inc. (NYSE:C).
-Let's find out why each stock made the news and how elite funds were positioned among them according to the latest 13F data.
+It's the end of the trading week and also near the beginning of the fourth quarter.
+Some stocks that were in the spotlight this week include Alphabet Inc. (NASDAQ:GOOG), Exxon Mobil Corporation (NYSE:XOM), Amazon.com, Inc. (NASDAQ:AMZN), Ford Motor Company (NYSE:F), Netflix, Inc. (NASDAQ:NFLX), Alibaba Group Holding Limited (NYSE:BABA), and Facebook, Inc. (NASDAQ:FB).
+Let's analyze why each stock trended and how elite funds are positioned among them according to the latest 13F filings.

 Click to continue reading and see Why These 5 Stocks Were in the Spotlight This Week.